Buying real estate in Australia?

 Is Australia resilient during downturns historically?

-The property types and neighborhoods in Australia that have historically held value best during downturns include detached houses in established inner and middle-ring suburbs with good schools and transport (such as Sydney's North Shore, Melbourne's Bayside, and Brisbane's inner south), while high-rise apartments in oversupplied areas like Melbourne's Docklands and Southbank have shown weaker resilience.
+The property types and neighborhoods in Australia that have historically held value best during downturns are well-located detached houses in established inner and middle-ring suburbs of Sydney (like the Inner West and North Shore) and Melbourne (like inner-north suburbs such as Northcote and Fitzroy), while newer high-rise apartments in oversupplied corridors like Melbourne's Docklands or Southbank have tended to underperform and recover more slowly.

 How strong is rental demand behind the scenes in Australia in 2026?